BrutalCoding/shady.ai/README.md

   <image alt="Main logo" height=256 src="https://raw.githubusercontent.com/BrutalCoding/shady.ai/main/shady_ai_flutter/assets/shady_app_icon.png"/>
   <h1>ShadyAI</h1>

   <sub>My take to get privacy friendly, offline AI models accessible to as many people as possible.
 Offline first.
 Privacy first.
 Open source.
-Free.
+Free. **What happens in ShadyAI, stays in ShadyAI**.
 No ads.
 No tracking.
 No data collection.
 No registration.
 No subscription.
 No in-app purchases.
 No premium features.
-No license key required.
+Nada.
 Nothing.
-Just download and use it.
 That's it.
-That's the whole point of this app.</sub>
+Pure AI, pure intentions—that's the essence of this app.</sub>
 </div>

 ## Intro

-ShadyAI can be seen as a storefront with curated AI models for those who want to get started right away.
-For those who do want to bring their own models, ShadyAI supports that too by allowing you to drag-and-drop any model in the GGUF format.

-The cutting edge offline AI models such as [Segment Anything](https://ai.facebook.com/research/publications/segment-anything/), [LLaMA](https://github.com/facebookresearch/llama) and [Whisper](https://github.com/openai/whisper) have been optimised by many other developers in various forms and sizes.
-The small to medium sizes are the ones I'm interested in.

-Don't take my word for it, it's open source, you can audit the code yourself.
-The goal is to make AI accessible to as many people as possible while respecting privacy and security.

-Why the name ShadyAI?
-Contrary to what the name suggests, ShadyAI is not shady at all.
-If you want to know more about the name, subscribe to the newsletter (if I had one, that is).
+Ever noticed how AI tends to lurk in the shadows?
+With a sea of startups sporting cryptic names, ShadyAI playfully acknowledges AI's penchant for mystique.
+It's all a bit of light-hearted banter.
+In the contrary, behind this playful façade lies a genuine commitment to transparency and ethical AI practices.
+ShadyAI is fully open source, and is dedicated to bringing clarity, openness, and strong emphasis on privacy.

+There are many cutting edge offline AI models, and I want to catch 'em all.
+Think of [Segment Anything](https://ai.facebook.com/research/publications/segment-anything/), [LLaMA](https://github.com/facebookresearch/llama) and [Whisper](https://github.com/openai/whisper).
+What do I mean by that?
+Well, I want to make it easy for anyone to use cutting edge AI advancements like these without the technical hurdles that come with it.

 ## Sponsors